viam-devrel/viamcodelabs/site/viamguides/src/workshop-people/workshop-people.md

 3. <a href="./index.html#6" target="_self">**Hands-On Experiment**</a>
    - Program your people detection alert
    - Create an automation script
-   - Configure and run a Viam process
+   - Configure and run a Viam control module
    - Finishing touches

 <!-- ------------------------ -->